cliosight/cliosight_templates/overview.md

 Pre-defined values in input fields like a drop-down menu or multi-select option may contain column values of a [Report](#report).
 By using a report which is not public, access to a field can also be restricted by an admin.
 Forms can be grouped together in a [Dashboard](#dashboard).

-[Click here](https://github.com/cliosight/introduction/blob/main/form_json_format.css) to see all JSON tags that can be used within a form definition.
+[Click here](https://github.com/cliosight/introduction/blob/main/form_json_format.css) to view all JSON tags that can be used within a form definition.

 ### Example of Forms - A Meeting Scheduler Portal <a name="form_example"></a>
 For an application like a "company meeting scheduler" portal, forms can be used to add contacts, groups and meeting requests.
 Data captured can be used to [automate](#automation) tasks like sending out emails for meeting invite, update or cancellation based on some logical decisions.